 Keep products in your meeting place

-How about having a small number of sanitary products in the toilets where ever your unit meets?
+The new Plan International UK survey also found that around one in 10 girls have been unable to afford sanitary products so how about having a small number available in the toilets where ever your unit meets?
 We want girls to have the best possible experience in guiding, so whether their period arrives unexpectedly or they were unable to buy enough products to last the duration – let’s do our bit to make girls’ lives easier.

 End the stigma!